zlal12/data_analysis_portfolio/README.md

 # Yunjeong Chang - Data Analysis portfolio

 # **About**
 Welcome to my portfolio!
-My name is Yunjeong Chang, and I am a dedicated data analyst with a strong background in statistics, research, and data-driven decision-making.
-Currently, I am advancing my skills through a Data Analyst diploma program at Hyper Island in Stockholm, Sweden.
+I'm Yunjeong Chang, a passionate data analyst with a strong background in statistics, research, and data-driven decision-making.
+I am currently pursuing a Data Analyst diploma at Hyper Island in Stockholm, Sweden, where I am further learning my analytical and technical skills.

 I hold a Master’s Degree in Child Development and Family Studies from KyungHee University and a Bachelor’s Degree in Psychology from SungShin Women’s University.
-My academic journey has provided me with a comprehensive understanding of data analysis, which I have further honed through various professional experiences and projects.
+My academic background, coupled with hands-on project experience, has equipped me with a deep understanding of data analysis, which I’ve further developed through various professional roles.

-In my role as a Lead Researcher at KyungHee University’s Preventative Medicine Lab, I led a team of 32 field researchers for the National Health Survey.
-I managed the entire research process, from recruiting field researchers to analyzing data with SAS and presenting findings through data visualizations.
-This experience refined my analytical skills and my ability to communicate complex data insights effectively.
+During my time as a Lead Researcher at KyungHee University’s Preventative Medicine Lab, I successfully led a team of 32 field researchers for the National Health Survey.
+I managed the entire research process—from recruitment to data analysis—utilizing tools like SAS and Excel to ensure accuracy.
+This role sharpened my ability to interpret complex datasets and present insights through clear and impactful data visualizations.

-My work experience with CrowdWorks and Activefence allowed me to collaborate with major game company and contribute to building a comprehensive database.
-These roles required meticulous attention to detail and the ability to adapt to diverse datasets and remote work environments.
+Additionally, my work with CrowdWorks and ActiveFence allowed me to collaborate with major companies like Naver Zepeto.
+I managed teams of freelancers, optimized workflows, and significantly improved project outcomes.
+These experiences helped me master the nuances of remote work and adapt quickly to diverse datasets.

-In this portfolio, you will find examples of my work, including detailed analysis, data visualizations, and project reports.
-Each piece showcases my proficiency in SQL, Python, SAS, R, and Tableau, as well as my ability to apply statistical methods to real-world problems.
+In this portfolio, you’ll find examples of my work, including data visualizations, project reports, and detailed analysis that demonstrate my proficiency in SQL, Python, SAS, R, and Tableau.
+Each project reflects my ability to apply statistical methods to real-world problems.

-I am passionate about using data to drive informed decisions and am eager to apply my skills to innovative projects that make a meaningful impact.
-Thank you for visiting my portfolio, and I look forward to the opportunity to collaborate and contribute to exciting data-driven initiatives.
+I’m passionate about using data to drive meaningful, informed decisions and am always eager to contribute to innovative, data-driven initiatives.
+Thank you for visiting my portfolio — I look forward to exploring new opportunities and collaborating on impactful projects.

-This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

 My CV in [pdf](https://github.com/zlal12/data_analysis_portfolio/blob/main/CV_YJ%20Chang.pdf)